radiantlogic-v8/documentation-new/documentation/tuning/log-settings.md

 ### Disabling Changelog for Certain Naming Contexts

 Changes to entries in certain naming contexts representing certain RadiantOne Directory stores or persistent cache, are not applicable to logging into change log (e.g. cn=replicationjournal, cn=config…etc.).
 Other naming contexts that represent backend directories (proxy views to these directories) might not require changelog either.
 Therefore, these naming contexts can have this function disabled.
-The list of disabled naming contexts is configured from the Changelog sub-section.
+The list of disabled naming contexts is configured from the table shown at the bottom of the CHANGELOG tab.
 Uncheck the Changelog box to disable the naming context.

 >[!warning]
 >In most cases, this setting should not be touched.
 Only naming contexts representing RadiantOne Directory stores, persistent cache, or proxy views are shown in the list.
 Disabling changelog for certain naming contexts should only be done when advised by Radiant Logic.